armysheik/ElevateU/ElevateU application/README.md

+Flow of execution

-check the file names and directories properly need to run app.py
+1. check the file names and directories properly
+2. run the career_model.py first to load the model
+3. Then run the app.py
+4. Answer the questions to get the career guidance

 Project Overview: Elevate U - AI-Based Career Guidance App